 "Theres no such thing as a civilian.
 Have they been protesting with us?
 No. Look, If you close your eyes to others doing evil, are you not evil too?" answered Joshua.

 "Nobody wants to talk about people being sacrificed, but were in a war," Joshua continued. "and Bombs kill civilians, thousands of them.
 Here, were talking about the possibility, only the remote possibility of one hostage dying.
 Not all that much to ask in view of the countless torture of countless animals."

 "But, well all go to jail," said another Calfer.

-"Maybe," said Joshua.
+"Maybe," said Joshua pausing for effect.
 "Maybe for a month or two, but can you really imaging the police sending 50 college kids to prison.
 No. Itll be a slap on the wrist at most."

-"No, Youre pretty safe," Joshua continued, "but Brian and Jack, they are the leaders.
+"No, Youre pretty safe, but Brian and Jack, they are the leaders.
 Theyre going to be in deep trouble.
 The authorities will blame them.
 I dont want to see that, and Im sure you dont either.
 Im afraid the only thing to do is dissolve the CALF offices.
 If CALF were run by a committee, made up of all of us here, then thered be no officers to blame.
 Brian and Jack would be as safe as you are."